Use custom integrations to send data via webhooks to LGL

 When editing the mapping, you can set your preferences, including matching preferences, just as you can when importing files via the Flex Importer.
 Also like the Flex Importer, you can select which LGL fields should receive each data field that your integrated software is sending over:

-3. Copy the “listener” URL into the software service
+3. Copy the “endpoint” URL into the software service

-Now that we have our listener set up in LGL, we need to return to the other software service and tell it where to send the webhook-driven data.
+Now that we have our endpoint set up in LGL, we need to return to the other software service and tell it where to send the webhook-driven data.

 The specifics of how you will set this up in the other software will vary from one service to another.
 You may need to obtain developer credentials.

-The one thing you’ll have to do for sure is paste the URL for your LGL listener into the software service that’s sending the data.
-Your URL will look something like the following (note the word "listener" at the end of the URL).
+The one thing you’ll have to do for sure is paste the URL for your LGL webhook endpoint into the software service that’s sending the data.
+Your URL will look something like the following (note the word "listener" at the end of the URL, which is another term used for "endpoint").

 https://prefix.littlegreenlight.com/integrations/d34079f9-24b1-431e-beca-89a68c080673/listener